TheMasquerader/learn/pages/03.installation/01.environment/02.homestead/docs.md

 - Composer
 - Node and npm

 Nice!
-This means that we are saved the hassle of [setting these up natively in our operating system](/installation/requirements/essential-tools-for-php).
+This means that we are saved the hassle of [setting these up natively on our operating system](/installation/requirements/essential-tools-for-php).

 #### Download and initialize Homestead